Frost & Sullivan Recognizes Green Mountain Energy For Advancing Sustainability And Helping Customers Reduce Their Carbon Footprint

-Frost & Sullivan Recognizes Green Mountain energy for Advancing Sustainability and Helping Customers Reduce Their Carbon Footprint

-Green Mountain Energy's capabilities allow customers to improve energy efficiency, minimize costs, and significantly reduce their carbon footprint.

-SAN ANTONIO, TEXAS – August 1, 2024 – Frost & Sullivan recently assessed the renewable energy industry and, based on its analysis results, presents Green Mountain Energy with the 2024 U.S. Customer Value Leadership Award.
+HOUSTON, August 1, 2024 /3BL/ - Frost & Sullivan recently assessed the renewable energy industry and based on its analysis results, presents Green Mountain Energy with the 2024 U.S. Customer Value Leadership Award.
 Green Mountain Energy has been a trusted carbon-neutral company for nearly two decades, with sustainability at the heart of every innovation and growth strategy.
 With its commitment to providing superior customer value and excellent customer experience, the company sustains its remarkable position in the U.S. renewable energy market, making it the provider of choice for 100% clean energy solutions.
 Green Mountain Energy helps customers take environmentally friendly actions, support a cleaner grid, and improve their carbon footprint with clean energy plans, sustainable living solutions, and carbon offset purchases.

 Green Mountain Energy is committed to helping customers live an eco-friendly life throughout their sustainability journey.
 The company is dedicated to protecting the environment by operating with a zero-carbon footprint, only providing products that have an ecological advantage.
 Green Mountain Energy works closely with consumers and businesses, whether they are just starting out or deeply committed to sustainability, with the choice of cleaner electricity products from renewable sources, carbon offset products, and sustainable solutions to reduce carbon emissions.